TormStorm/jagex-launcher-linux/README.md

 ```
 Save the file in your home directory<br>
 Open Windows Registry Editor with the following command: `winetricks regedit`<br>
-Select registry, Import Registry File.. and import the file you just created.
+Select registry, Import Registry File.. and import the file you just created<br>
+Now launch the Jagex Launcher and select RuneLite. `Install` should be replaced with `Play` and launch RuneLite

 </details>

 ## References

-Thanks to these people for making the information available to create this repo

 <sub>[Native Linux RuneLite running with Jagex Launcher Launcher by jolty__](https://www.reddit.com/r/2007scape/comments/uo1ey1/native_linux_runelite_running_with_jagex_launcher)</sub><br>
 <sub>[How to use Jagex's New Launcher on Linux by c00k](https://www.youtube.com/watch?v=izLxF_Wwinw)</sub><br>